Please see the below notice to all Shred Station customers.

 Disposal of tissues and bathroom paper towels

-Please ensure all tissues and paper towels are disposed of in your organisation’s General Waste bins.
-This will ensure that this material is burnt, and reduces the risk of infection to our staff.
-These must NOT be placed in with your confidential material as this could be deemed as contaminated and our operatives will be advised to not empty or collect the containers.
+Please ensure all staff dispose of tissues and paper towels in your organisation’s General Waste bins.
+This will reduce the risk of infection to our staff.
+You must not place tissues and bathroom paper towels in with your confidential material.
+We may deem containers filled with tissues as contaminated and our operatives will be advised to not empty or collect them.

 Disposal of material that has been in contact with someone with a confirmed or suspected case of coronavirus

-Public Health England has issued the below guidelines for when someone in your organisation is suspected of having the virus:
+Public Health England has issued the below guidelines for when someone at your work is suspected of having the virus:

 “All waste that has been in contact with the individual, including used tissues, and masks if used, should be put in a plastic rubbish bag and tied when full.
 The plastic bag should then be placed in a second bin bag and tied.
 It should be put in a safe place and marked for storage until the result is available.
 If the individual tests negative, this can be put in the normal waste.
 Should the individual test positive, you will need to use a specialist clinical waste provider to collect the waste”.